2005ikram/16-bit-Adder-Architecture-Comparison/analysis/boolean_derivation.md

 - (1,1)

 Therefore,

 $$
-\[
-G=A\cdot B
-\]
+G = A \cdot B
 $$

 ## Key Takeaways

 - Generate depends only on A and B.
-- It produces a carry without requiring an input carry.
+- A carry is generated regardless of the input carry.

+---

 # Propagate Signal

 ## Purpose

-Derive the Propagate signal.
+Derive the Propagate signal used by the Carry Lookahead Adder.

 Rows where **P = 1**: